svollath/deploy-cap-aks-cluster/README.md

 ## Deploy with Kuberbetes Service LoadBalanced

-By default (from CAP-1.3.1 on), kubernetes LoadBalanced service will create public IPs automatically.
+By default (from CAP-1.3.1 on), kubernetes LoadBalanced service will create public IPs automatically when you deploy CAP via helm later on.
 You need to set a subdomain in the configuration file, that will be used for the "susecap.net" domain.
 E.g. "test3" will configure and suggest the domain "test3.susecap.net".

-You will then use the e.g. `dns-setup-*.sh -c test3.conf` scripts to automatically create or update DNS entries for susecap.net based on the extracted IPs.
+Later you will then use the e.g. `dns-setup-*.sh -c test3.conf` scripts after each "helm install" to automatically create or update DNS entries.

 Depending on network conditions the script will run approx. 20-30 min.